 We have a local team on the ground in Turkey who visit all of our suppliers on a regular basis and interview workers.
-In the last year they have run supplier workshops on the Syrian refugee crisis highlighting labour law and how to legally employ Syrian workers.
+During 2015/16, they ran supplier workshops on the Syrian refugee crisis highlighting labour law and how to legally employ Syrian workers.

 The key issue is that until January 2016 Syrian refugees had no ability to work in Turkey, as they were not allowed to apply for work permits.
 The Turkish Government changed the law in January but only to allow Syrians to work on a permanent basis with the factory having to apply for the work permit on their behalf.
 Unfortunately this process can take many months and the requirements for a permanent work permit excludes many Syrians from receiving them.
 This leads to Syrians trying to obtain work informally and casually, being paid cash.

 We had previously found no evidence of Syrian workers employed in factories that supply us, so we were very disappointed by the BBC’s findings, which are extremely serious and are unacceptable to M&S.

 Within 24 hours of being supplied with the factory name, we conducted our own unannounced audit, which found one Syrian adult casual daily labourer paid in cash, without wage slips, and employed through an agent working at the factory.
 The worker was above the legal minimum working age and was being paid a wage equal to comparably skilled permanent workers, he did not have the required work permit.